gabemonteiro/Epicodus-Project-3/README.md

-# _Programming Language Path Quiz_
+# _Beep, Boop, Loop!_

-#### _This webpage was designed to show examples of branching and various JavaScript functions._
+#### _This webpage was designed to showcase JavaScript and the use of arrays and looping._

-_9/22/2019_
+_10/5/2019_

 #### By _**Gabe Monteiro**_

 ## Description

-_The quiz is designed to "help" someone select their programming language path based on their current interest in the tech field._
+_The page takes an input from a user and returning a range of numbers starting at 0 with specified exceptions._

+_*Create a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:

+Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"
+Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"
+Numbers that contain a 3: all digits are replaced (all digits) with "I'm sorry, Dave.
+I'm afraid I can't do that."
+These exceptions are written from least to most important.
+The first exception should apply unless the second exception does, and the same with the second and third.
+So, for example, in your finished program,

+The number 13 should be replaced with "I'm sorry, Dave.
+I'm afraid I can't do that."
+The number 21 should be replaced with "Boop".
+The number 32 should be replaced with "I'm sorry, Dave.
+I'm afraid I can't do that."
+A user should be able to enter a new number and see new results over and over again.

+Example: If a user inputs a 5, the program should display a list of values: "0", "Beep!", "Boop", "I'm Sorry...", 4, 5*_

 ## Setup/Installation Requirements

 #### Browser friendly installation

-* _To view you will need to go to https://gabemonteiro.github.io/Epicodus-Project-2/
+* _To view you will need to go to https://gabemonteiro.github.io/Epicodus-Project-3/

 #### Terminal Friendly Installation (If git has been previously installed)
 * _Currently this webpage is not hosted.
-To view you will need to type "git clone https://github.com/gabemonteiro/Epicodus-Project-2" into your terminal_
+To view you will need to type "git clone https://github.com/gabemonteiro/Epicodus-Project-3" into your terminal_
 *_The repository will be downloaded into your current directory_
-* _Type "cd Epicodus-Project-2" into your terminal_
+* _Type "cd Epicodus-Project-3" into your terminal_
 *_Then type "open index.html"._

 ## Known Bugs

-_Some selections have grammatical errors due to lack of code for a couple result combinations._
+_None._

 ## Support and contact details